This box inscribed with the name of Pharaoh Amenhotep II is one of the finest examples of decorative woodwork to survive from ancient Egypt.

 The gold may have been mined in Egypt’s Eastern Desert or in Nubia (ancient Sudan).
 The box is overlaid with ivory plaques, made from either hippo or elephant tusk.
 Elephants were not native to Egypt and ivory was imported or given as tribute from further south in Africa.
 The veneers of ebony, a highly-prized dark hardwood, probably came from the land of Punt with whom the Egyptians traded.
 Our name for this wood, ‘ebony’ actually comes from the ancient Egyptian name for it, ‘hebeny’.

-The box is a much more elaborate version of the types of wooden containers often found in ancient Egyptian tombs, other examples of which are on display in the Ancient Egypt gallery at the National Museum of Scotland.
+The box is a much more elaborate version of the types of wooden containers often found in ancient Egyptian tombs.
 The decorative box of Amenhotep II was probably used to hold cosmetics or expensive perfumes.
 It likely belonged to the king himself or a member of his family, although it is also possible that he could have given it as a gift to an important high official.
 The closest parallels to such an elaborate wooden box as this are those found in the tomb of Tutankhamun (1336–1327 BC), and in the tomb of his grandparents Yuya and Tjuyu.

 Amenhotep II was not originally the intended heir to the throne; he only became crown prince after his elder brother died, and he came to the throne at age 18.
 While still a prince, he served as a military commander, and he was renowned for his athletic prowess, much like his father.
 It was said that he once shot four arrows through four copper targets, each one palm thick, while riding on horseback.